-- 1. The student will be required to contact the course assistant. - 2.
-The student will then be required to complete corrective action determined by the Instructor of Record.
+- The student will be required to meet with the IOR. - The student will then be required to complete a 3-page essay on professionalism.

 The student is responsible for contacting the Course Assistant (on the title page of this syllabus) if they believe missing assignments were reported in error, or if they are unclear about the corrective action process.